Varicose Vein Surgery

 At One Healthcare we can book you in to see a specialist Vascular surgeon, usually within 48 hours, for an initial consultation.
 Varicose vein surgery is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.
 Our private hospitals are ideally located to treat patients living in Ashford, Canterbury, Royal Tunbridge Wells, Hatfield, Welwyn, Harpenden, St Albans, Stevenage, and all nearby areas.

 You can use your private medical insurance or pay for your Varicose Vein Surgery treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital